Sunkek/sunbot-monolith/README.md

     - Give warning
     - Automatically remove expired warnings
     - Take action according to the amount of active warnings
-14. Ping roulette - pings 3 random members.
+14. ✔️ Ping roulette - pings 3 random members.
 Those members can ping 3 more random members!
 Or opt-out of the ping-roulette, forever.
-    - Ping roulette
+    - ✔️ Ping roulette
-    - Opt-out
+    - ✔️ Opt-out
-    - Members with roulette charges
+    - ✔️ Members with roulette charges
+777. Minor features:
+    - Pagination in topcharts and wherever applicable
+    - Filters in topcharts and wherever applicable
+    - Short command description in help
+    - Help by command alias

 To be continued.